Keyboard shortcuts

 Synopsis

-The PHYMES agent crate implements the functionality to enable Agentic AI.
-Specifically, the crate implements functionality for native rust text generation inference, text embedding inference, and general tensor operations using the candle crates from HuggingFace.
+The PHYMES agent crate implements the functionality for Generative AI.
+Specifically, the crate implements functionality for native rust text generation inference and text embedding inference using the candle crates from HuggingFace.
 All functionality can be GPU accelerated using CUDA and CuDNN.

 Model Assets